m0d16l14n1/icelake-hackintosh/README.md

 | 1.
 EL[0] was invalidated!! | [LINK](https://github.com/acidanthera/bugtracker/issues/1343) | Need to enable GuC firmware loading > use device property for iGPU or boot-arg "igfxfw=2" |
 | 2.
 AppleHDA panic if you connect external screen with speakers, which means no audio support for external screens | [1](https://github.com/acidanthera/bugtracker/issues/1616), [2](https://github.com/acidanthera/bugtracker/issues/1551), [3](https://github.com/acidanthera/bugtracker/issues/1283) | Add "No-gfx-hda" to HDEF (sound) device properties or [patch AppleALC yourself](https://github.com/acidanthera/bugtracker/issues/1283#issuecomment-824802110) or if you really want to use external sound, just disable AppleALC, enable patch for renaming HDAS to HDEF, after that you will be able to use DP/HDMI sound with AppleGFXHDA, but no analog sound will be available (speakers/headphones)|

-### Thanks
+#### Thanks

 * To all of [acidanthera] and [dortania] team members for all of their kexts/guides and etc
 * For maintaining this repo - [m0d16l14n1]
 * [OC-little] for AOAC patches and guides
 * [kingo132] for Ice Lake DBuf workaround
 * [0xFireWolf] for multiple Ice Lake graphics fixes (CDCLK/DVMT and DBuf), backlight smooth transition and many more explanations about ICL framebuffer stuff
-* [CobanRamo] for finding, testing and sharing fix for hibernation
+* [CobanRamo] for finding, test and sharing fix for hibernation
 * Apple
-* To all members of Ice Lake gitter chat for providing panics/info
+* To all members of Ice Lake gitter chat who provide and share panics/info

 [m0d16l14n1]: <https://github.com/m0d16l14n1>
 [OC-little]: <https://github.com/daliansky/OC-little>